MonitSharma/Lattice_Based_EOS/README.md

  Original code of the paper can be found from the paper : https://inspirehep.net/record/1720588 This work should be cited whenever using the code.
  I changed and modified the code for my Thesis work.
+In the reference I added some papers and work I read for the work.